Senior Ride Plus in Burnsville, MN

 • pro The venue is very nice.

-• pro The stroke group is the best.
+• pro The stroke group is the best ever.

-• pro The senior center offers many programs for all ages.
+• pro The senior center offers many programs for all ages and is clean throughout the building.

-• pro The building is clean and well kept.
+• pro It is clean and well kept, and recommended for events.

-• pro The facility is outstanding, with a great location, great staff, and a very nice director.
+• pro The facility is outstanding, with a great location, excellent staff, and a very nice director.

-• pro The Happy Feet nurse provides wonderful service, and snow removal on sidewalks and parking is well done.
+• pro The Happy Feet nurse provides wonderful service, and sidewalks and parking are cleared of snow.

 Review